juju/docs/src/en/contributing.md

 dependencies you'll need to build the docs going forward.

-The documentation makes use of Javascript for some functionality, so in order to test the docs properly or serve them localyl, you will need to have an http server set up.
+The documentation makes use of Javascript for some functionality, so in order to test the docs properly or serve them locally, you will need to have an http server set up.

 On Ubuntu this is easy.
-Install (if you need to) and start the apache2 web server, then just copy the htmnldocs directory to a convenient location -
+Install (if you need to) and start the apache2 web server, then just copy the htmldocs directory to a convenient location -

     sudo cp -R htmldocs /var/www/htmldocs